 - Look over the damage.
 Before you call on a plumber to repair the problem, you should have a good idea of exactly what you’re dealing with.
 You can then describe the issue to the plumbers over the phone, which will help them fix the issue much faster when they arrive.

 - Call an emergency plumber.
 Not all plumbing contractors offer 24-hour emergency plumbing service.
 Make sure that you have a number handy for a local plumber who can reach you any time of the day or night.
 Our plumbers are ready to come to your assistance.

 - Clear the area around the leak.
 Don’t wait idly while the emergency plumbers are on the way to you.
 To avoid further damage to your belongings and to give the plumbers easy access to the damaged pipe or fixture, remove furniture and belongings from the area.

 - Soak up as much of the excess water as possible.
 You can help mitigate water damage by putting down towels to remove the standing water.

 Once the plumbers from Golden Rule arrive at your home, you can trust them to take care of everything else!
-We service Waukee, IA, and the Greater Des Moines area.
+We service the Greater Des Moines, IA market area.

 If you found this post helpful, check out some other budget-saving tips: